NZ couple recount dramatic rescue of Danish couple at sea near Niue

 "We were relieved and glad to know they were safe and able to assist in the rescue."

-The Gwendoline pair had to abandon their yacht and lifeboat, and joined the Filizi heading to Tonga.
+The Danish couple had to abandon their yacht and lifeboat, and joined the Filizi heading to Tonga.

 Sanford said they received a phone call the following day from the couple, Lene Egtved and Kim David Egtved, with a "very emotional, heart-warming message".

-"They thanked us, and said it was very comforting to hear us on the radio.
-They said it was terrifying and scary getting into their life raft in the big seas, as they thought they could be floating for days before being rescued."
+"They thanked us, and said it was very comforting to hear us on the radio."

 The NZ pair sold their Waikuku Beach house two years ago to buy a 2007 Lagoon 420 Catamaran choosing a life of travel and adventure over material wealth.